Alice Roberts: Personal life

 Roberts lives with her husband, David Stevens, and two children, a daughter born in 2010 and a son born in 2013.
 She met her husband in Cardiff in 1995 when she was a medical student and he was an archaeology student.
 They married in 2009.

+Roberts was estranged from her parents for several years before her mother's death, and did not attend her funeral.
+Her rejection of her parents' Christianity led to the relationship breach.

-She is a pescatarian, "a confirmed atheist" and former president of Humanists UK, beginning her three-and-a-half-year term in January 2019.
+Roberts is a pescatarian, "a confirmed atheist" and humanist.
+She is the former president of Humanists UK, beginning her three-and-a-half-year term in January 2019.
 She is now a vice president of the organisation.
 Her children were assigned a faith school due to over-subscription of her local community schools; she campaigns against state-funded religious schools, citing her story as an example of the problems perpetuated by faith schools.

 Roberts enjoys painting and drawing, gardening, yoga, cycling and swimming.
 Roberts is an organiser of the Cheltenham Science Festival and school outreach programmes within the University of Bristol's Medical Sciences Division.
 In March 2007, she hosted the Bristol Medical School's charity dance show Clicendales 2007, to raise funds for the charity CLIC Sargent.

 Roberts took her baby daughter with her when touring for the six-month filming of the first series of Digging for Britain in 2010.

 In March 2024 Roberts was the guest for BBC Radio 4's Desert Island Discs, where her musical choices included "Monkey Gone to Heaven" by the Pixies, "Temple of Love" by The Sisters of Mercy, and "Sugar" by System of a Down.